go101/immutable-value-proposal/README.md

 }
 ```

-The section to the next will list the detailed rules for values of all kinds of types.
-Those rules are much straightforward and anticipated.
-**They are derived from the above mentioned basic rules.**

 ### Syntax changes

 It is a challenge to design a both simple and readable syntax set for this proposal.
 The current design may be not perfect, so any improvemnt ideas are welcome.

-Some examples of the full variable declaration form:
+Some examples of the full value declaration form:
 ```golang
 fixed.fixed FileNotExist = errors.New("file not exist") // a totally immutable value